 Humanities and Languages: Humanities Kiosk/Bookroom (top of the stairs/back door off Room 212) is only open for set hours during the first and last week of each semester for class sign out of textbooks.
 Socials, English, and Language teachers are encouraged to either bring classes or send students during this time.
-After the first week, teachers need to arrange with the library clerk or Alana Baker (Teacher Librarian) usually via email, what block they would like to sign out class sets of books.
+After the first week, teachers need to arrange with Heather Sutherland, the library clerk or Alana Baker (Teacher Librarian) usually via email, what block they would like to sign out class sets of books.
 The library tries to keep at least 5 copies of each book on hand for students who were absent during class sign out or who need to switch books; so they can be directed to the circulation desk in the library after class sign outs.
-Caitlin Whittaker may also help out with Humanities sign out this year - it is an ongoing process with staff cuts.
+Caitlin Whittaker also helps out with Humanities sign out sometimes - it is an ongoing process since the library clerk position was cut in half.